-She retired in 1967 and moved back home to Frisco.
-In 1974, Izetta had sold the family farm in what became The Colony, and used the money to set up a trust fund through Hardin-Simmons University to provide for youth scholarships.
+She retired in 1967 after 45 years in education and moved back home to Frisco.
+In 1974, Izetta sold the family farm in what became The Colony, and used the money to set up a trust fund through Hardin-Simmons University to provide scholarships to students.
 She became fond of the university and staff and served on the board of development and belonged to the President's Club.
-In 1980, she received the honorary Doctor of Humane Letters as one of two honorary degrees onferred that year (Texas Attorney General Mark White received the other).
-At that time, she was the sixth woman to receive an honorary doctorate in HSU's 89-year history.
+In 1980, she received the honorary Doctor of Humane Letters, the sixth woman to receive an honorary doctorate in HSU's 89-year history.

-Dr. Izetta was a life member of Delta Kappa Gamma, an organization of outstanding women educators, and the Texas State Teachers Association.
-She directed three seminars for the National Council of Teachers of Mathematics, and was the first president of the Denton Classroom Teachers Association.
-This accomplished educator was a life-long learner and teacher.
-Active in the First Baptist Church, she taught Sunday School lessons to many of Frisco's long-time residents.
-Miss Izetta died on May 22, 1991.
+Izetta was a member of the Texas State Teachers Association and a life member of Delta Kappa Gamma.
+She directed seminars for the National Council of Teachers of Mathematics and was the first president of the Denton Classroom Teachers Association.
+She was an accomplished educator who was a lifelong learner and teacher.

 If your child is absent from school, please contact the campus with this form before 8:30 AM.
 Phone calls are a courtesy, but this form is the only means for official absence reporting.